 It’s fairly easy to check the bushings and shocks on a passenger vehicle.

 - Check Struts -Start by pushing down on the front wing of the car to see how stiff it is.
-If it bounces up and down quickly, or there are any strange creaking noises, then you're shocks are probably worn and may need replacing.
+If it bounces up and down quickly, or there are any strange creaking noises, then you’re shocks are probably worn and may need replacing.
 Check out my article on shock absorbers for more information on checking them and choosing new ones.

 - Check Springs & Strut Leaks – You can also check to see if the shocks/struts are leaking by shining a torch in over the top of both front wheels.
 You should be able to see the spring and top part of the shock.
 It should be clean, dry and polished looking.
 If it’s wet or oily, then you’ll need to investigate further.

 - Check Rubber Bushings – To check the bushings, jack up the front of the car (check the manual first for safe jacking points) and I’d advise resting it on a suitable jack stand.
 Now grip the wheel at the top and bottom and try to push and pull on it.
 If there is a lot of movement this could point to worn bushings on the control arms or wishbones.